uavaustin/docs.uavaustin.org/home/src/guides.md

   and is well suited for asynchronous programming.
 - [Image Recognition Primer](guides/image-rec/index.html) - This guide talks
-  about the foundations of topics needed for working within the Image Recognition team, including computer vision with OpenCV and machine learning with Tensorflow.
+  about the foundations of topics needed for working within the Image Recognition team, including the basics of neural networks and the Darknet framework.
 - [Intro to Obstacle Avoidance](guides/obs-avd/index.html) - This guide covers
   what to know to get started working in the `pathfinder` library for the Autopilot team.